Another misty scene

 June 30: Today was a traveling day, although the distance was short - about 75 miles.
 Heading west from my RV park, I drove down to Highway 1 at Jenner.
 From here to my next stop at Manchester it's a winding, narrow road, with many 15 and 20 MPH curves.
 About half way up the road, it opens up, with some farms and ranches along the marine terraces.
 There are more pines and Douglas firs than redwoods in this area, and the road goes high above the ocean in some places.

 I considered staying at Manchester Beach State Park, but I am spoiled for electricity, so I chose a KOA about a mile from the ocean.
-I did only a short walk, a few hundred yards down the road that runs by the RV.
+I did only a short walk, a few hundred yards down the road that runs by the RV park.
 I did get a chance to engage in my other exercise, swimming, since this park had a pool, which fortunately was heated.

 With the July 4 weekend at hand, I thought I should have reservations, and called an RV park in Fort Bragg.
 Although the signal kept breaking up, I thought I got across my desire to reserve a space for the 1st through the 4th.
 I then reserved a rental car on line.
 With the unreliable phone service I didn't try to call and discuss picking me up.
 There would be time to do that after I arrived at Fort Bragg.